-Starting with C language, a process is created by calling the fork() function, exactly what fork() does is creating a duplicate of the current process, the original (usually called parent) and the duplicate (usually called child) are absolutely equal and in the same state, same data, same open descriptors and sockets.
+Starting with C language.
+A process is created by calling the fork() function, exactly what fork() does is creating a duplicate of the current process, the original (usually called parent) and the duplicate (usually called child) are absolutely equal and in the same state, same data, same open descriptors and sockets.

-Only one thing allows distinguishing the between the two: the return value of the fork() function.
+Only one thing allows distinguishing the between the two: the PID (Process Identifier number), and the fork() function return value.